Omkar-2712/Omkar-2712/README.md

-Driven by a fervent enthusiasm for Mechanical Engineering and expertise in Artificial Intelligence & Machine Learning,I am primed to excel as a Proactive Business Intelligence Analyst.
+Driven by a fervent enthusiasm for Engineering and expertise in Artificial Intelligence & Machine Learning,I am primed to excel as a Proactive Business Intelligence Analyst.
 My ambitions also extend to the realm of Finite Element Analysis,wanna make impactful contributions to Engineering and Business analytics.

 <a href=""><img align="right" width="200" height="200" src="https://github.com/mayankchaudhary26/Cool-Readme-ideas/blob/master/data/octocat/daftpunktocat-thomas.gif?raw=true"></a>